 - 11. What is the relationship between the accuracy and uncertainty of a measurement? - 12.
 Prescriptions for vision correction are given in units called diopters (D).
 Determine the meaning of that unit.
 Obtain information (perhaps by calling an optometrist or performing an internet search) on the minimum uncertainty with which corrections in diopters are determined and the accuracy with which corrective lenses can be produced.
-Discuss the sources of uncertainties in both the prescription and accuracy in the manufacture of lenses. - American football is played on a 100-yd-long field, excluding the end zones.
+Discuss the sources of uncertainties in both the prescription and accuracy in the manufacture of lenses. - 3.
+Show that 1.0 m/s = 3.6 km/h.
+Hint: Show the explicit steps involved in converting 1.0 m/s = 3.6 km/h. - 4.
+American football is played on a 100-yd-long field, excluding the end zones.
 How long is the field in meters?
-(Assume that 1 meter equals 3.281 feet.) - Soccer fields vary in size.
+(Assume that 1 meter equals 3.281 feet.)

+- Soccer fields vary in size.
 A large soccer field is 115 m long and 85 m wide.
 What are its dimensions in feet and inches?
-(Assume that 1 meter equals 3.281 feet.) - 6.
-What is the height in meters of a person who is 6 ft 1.0 in. tall?
-(Assume that 1 meter equals 39.37 in.)

-- 7. Mount Everest, at 29,028 feet, is the tallest mountain on the Earth.
+(Assume that 1 meter equals 3.281 feet.) - What is the height in meters of a person who is 6 ft 1.0 in. tall?
+(Assume that 1 meter equals 39.37 in.) - 7.
+Mount Everest, at 29,028 feet, is the tallest mountain on the Earth.
 What is its height in kilometers?
 (Assume that 1 kilometer equals 3,281 feet.) - 8.
 The speed of sound is measured to be 342 m/s on a certain day.
 What is this in km/h? - 9.
 Tectonic plates are large segments of the Earth's crust that move slowly.
 Suppose that one such plate has an average speed of 4.0 cm/year. (a) What distance does it move in 1 s at this speed? (b) What is its speed in kilometers per million years? - 10. (a) Refer to Table 1.3 to determine the average distance between the Earth and the Sun.
 Then calculate the average speed of the Earth in its orbit in kilometers per second. (b) What is this in meters per second?